Dnapert/cccYoloTraining/README.md

        - makes a json file more readable
    - labels_per_class.py
        - outputs a graph of number of labels per class in an annotation file
+   - get_class_dict.py
+       - outputs a dictionary of class names and their corresponding category_id from a json annotation file
+   - remap_classes.py
+       - remaps the category_id's in a json annotation file to be 0 indexed
+       - also easily modified to remap to any index if you've removed classes from the dataset (it is necessary to have the category_id's be 0 indexed for training and not have missing indices)